vochicuong18/Check/README.md

-# Appium Contact Demo
+# Appium Contact Demo 📱

-This repository is a demo project demonstrating how to use Appium to automate testing of a contact app on Android and iOS.
+This repository is a demo project demonstrating how to use Appium to automate testing of a contact app on **Android** and **iOS**.

- *Note: This is a basic demo project and can be extended with more features and test cases.
-Currently, it is applied for Android.*
+**Note:** This is a basic demo project and can be extended with more features and test cases.

 ## Features:
 - **Cross-Platform Testing:** This demo showcases testing the same functionality across both Android and iOS.